developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * Show – Tapping this button will show a loading indicator in the position denoted in the `Left` and `Top` coordinates field.
 If nothing is entered, it will show the loading indicator in the center of the screen
 * Hide – Tapping this button will hide the loading indicator
 * Left – Controls the left coordinates of the screen display used to position the loading indicator
-* Stop – Controls the top coordinatre of the screen display used to position the loading indicator
+* Stop – Controls the top coordinate of the screen display used to position the loading indicator

 ### Key Capture
 The Key Capture section of the Feature Demo application shows how to use the most common [Key Capture APIs](/enterprise-browser/1-4/api/keycapture/):

 * Capture Trigger – Tapping this button will show when the hardware scanner button is pressed along with the keycode that represents the button
-* Capture Keys – Tapping this button will show the corresponding keycode for any key pressed (hardware or software)
+* Capture Keys – Tapping this button will show the corresponding key code for any key pressed (hardware or software)

 ### Screen
 The Screen section of the Feature Demo application shows how to use the most common [Screen Orientation APIs](/enterprise-browser/1-4/api/ScreenOrientation/):